WebOrigami/docs/content/async-tree/FileMap.md

 ---
 title: FileMap class
-subtitle: Wraps a file system directory as an async tree
+subtitle: Wraps a file system directory as a may
 ---

-This class wraps the Node.js [`fs`](https://nodejs.org/api/fs.html) file system API so that you can work with a file system folder as an async tree.
+This class wraps the Node.js [`fs`](https://nodejs.org/api/fs.html) file system API so that you can work with a file system folder as a `Map`.

 ## JavaScript usage